 When I started treating people with love and respect, they gradually started appreciating my efforts.

-For the past 15 years I was struggling with physical health issues such as migraine headaches, lower back pain and inflammation in joints.
+For years, I struggled with physical health issues like migraines, lower back pain and inflammation in joints.
 I tried all kinds of treatments, took medication, but nothing seemed to work.
-The moment I stopped my medication the problems came back with even more intensity.
+When I stopped my medication, the problems came back more intensely.

-My health starting improving over time as I switched to a healthy lifestyle and incorporated meditation in my daily routine.
-The frequency of my headaches started reducing, my lower back pain and joints inflammation was gone, I was able to reduce my weight (50 pounds) after many years of struggle, and much more.
+My health started improving over time as I switched to a healthy lifestyle and incorporated mindfulness practices into my daily routine.
+The frequency of my headaches started reducing, my lower back pain and joints inflammation were gone, I was able to reduce my weight (50 pounds) after many years of struggle and much more.

-The root cause of all my problems was stress generated by my mind which had reduced the flow vital energy within my body.
+The root cause of all my problems was stress generated by my mind, which had reduced the flow of vital energy within my body.
 Once I took care of my mind, everything else got sorted out on its own.

-Ability to regulate your emotions is one of the biggest challenges of modern day living.
-Just like our body, our mind is also constantly running chasing one thought after another.
-Overactive mind results in poor quality sleep, bad eating habit, weakened immunity, and a lot of other problems.
+We all face the struggle of trying to regular out emotions.
+Like our body, our mind is also constantly running, chasing one thought after another.
+An overactive mind causes bad sleep, bad eating habits, weakened immunity, and a lot of other problems.